The Portugal Golden Visa is one of Europe’s most successful residency by investment schemes.

-At that five-year point, you can either apply for permanent residency, or convert your residency into full Portuguese citizenship.
+At that five-year point, you can either apply for permanent residency in Portugal, or convert your residency into full Portuguese citizenship.
 After that, you’ll no longer need to renew anything.

 Let’s take a quick look at what you’ll have to do to keep things on track during those five years of temporary residency.